lsst/LDM-230/index.rst

 Release management:
 ++++++++++++++++++

-Release management interacts with project producing a specfic change, to ensure that a complete change is presented to change management for approval into the live system.
+Release management interacts with project producing a specific change, to ensure that a complete change is presented to change management for approval into the live system.
-Examples areas that are typically a concern -- documention, security concerns.
+Examples areas that are typically a concern -- documentation, security concerns.

-Configuration Management: provides an accurate model of the components in the live system sufficent to understand changes, and support operations.
+Configuration Management: provides an accurate model of the components in the live system sufficient to understand changes, and support operations.

 Detailed conops will be in a future planning period.

 Service Delivery
 ----------------
 Service Delivery is a set of processes needed to operates the current system.
-The servince delivery processes must statisfy the detailed service delivery concepts presented elsewhere in this concept of operations doumentation ensemble.
+The service delivery processes must satisfy the detailed service delivery concepts presented elsewhere in this concept of operations documentation ensemble.

 Request Response
 ++++++++++++++++